Export reports from Power BI to PowerPoint (Preview)

 - Each report page is a separate slide, as shown in the left navigation pane.

-When you go into an individual slide, you'll notice that each visual is an independent image (as mentioned before).
-That way you can copy that image, and paste it into another slide, or anywhere else you would like.
+When you go into an individual slide, you'll notice that each report page is an independent image.

 What you do with your PowerPoint deck from there, or any of the high resolution images, is up to you!